sauravraj45/Assignment_74.1/README.md

 The objective of this project is to build a scalable and user-friendly E-Commerce platform that focuses on:

-- Delivering a clean and intuitive user interface
+- Delivering a clean and intuitive ecommerce user interface
-- Ensuring secure authentication and data handling
+- Ensuring secure authentication and payment handling
-- Efficient cart and state management
+- Efficient cart and product state management
-- Providing a smooth and responsive user experience
+- Providing smooth shopping and checkout experience
+- Building responsive and modern ecommerce architecture
+- Implementing dynamic search and product filtering systems

 ---